WOGRA-AG/functionserver/README.md

 ### /addFunction

 adds a new function to the server and stores it in the database.
 This call doesn't executes and validates the fucntion.
 It returns an error if the function already exists for the given botId.
+If the function was successfully added to the database. the function returns the stored function object with http 200.

 #### Sample call